Pedrohamoura-Git/poke-shop-vue/README.md

 ### Continued development

-While working in this project I realized that promises can be a confusing, so I want to create another project with APIs to get used to it.
+While working in this project I realized that promises can be confusing, so I want to create another project with APIs to get used to it.

 ### Useful resources